prakHr/prakHr/README.md

 - currently_learning:
-  - [x] MapReduce, Network Programming and ML Algos from scratch
+  - [x] MapReduce, Pyspark, Network Programming and ML Algos from scratch

 - 2022 Goals:
   - [x] Learn to write optimized algorithms using the knowledge of Competitive Programming Contests.
 Do at least 2 self taught courses till the end of this year.(One Done on Game Development in Unity using c-sharp and another done on blockchain).